tanzenyu/Travellah/README.md

 4. What makes our website different <br/>
-- Allows multiple users to collaborate one one plan
+- Allows multiple users to collaborate on one plan
 - Does the calculations for budgeting according to the overall budget entered by the user.
 - Allow user to create multiple travel plans, save them and they can access it whenever they like.